Here are all the winners from the 2024 Grammys – rolling list

 Melvin Crispell III – ‘God Is’

-Kirk Franklin – ‘All Things’
+Kirk Franklin – ‘All Things’ – winner

 Best Contemporary Christian Music Performance/Song